STEEL & HOW IMPORTANCE OF STEEL?

 Isotropic Materials are characterized by two elastic parameters.
 Young’s modulus E and Poisson’s ratio.
 It's defined as if its mechanical and thermal properties are the same (having identical values of a property) in all directions.
 Glass and metals are examples of isotropic materials.

 Anisotropic Materials are materials whose properties are directionally dependent.
 Anisotropic material's properties such as Young's Modulus, change with direction along the object.

 Your Support Can Help Us Grow.
 Thank you for visiting ViBaDirect.
 As part of our commitment to continually improving the visitor experience.
 I am writing to ask you for your support, such as listing your company here with us.
 Clearly there is a great deal of manufacturers/distributors including both mechanical and electrical.
 Unfortunately, I don't have enough manpower to meet everyone needs.
 But if you are interested in finding out how to support us.
 Please provide details about your products in the e-mail, as well as any offerings that you feel may meet customer needs.
 Thank you in advance for taking the time to read this.
-Feel free to contact me with any additional feedback you would like to share about your experience visiting ViBaDirect.com.
+Feel free to contact me at email@example.com with any additional feedback you would like to share about your experience visiting ViBaDirect.com.